 Prepare Now, Be Grateful Later

 If you can complete even one or two of these recommended tasks, you’ll be more prepared than most people for a power outage.
-Our team at Air Tech Air Conditioning & Plumbing wishes we could guarantee your AC will work for the entire year, but we’ll do our best to help you anyway.
+Our team at Air Tech of Houston AC & Plumbing wishes we could guarantee your AC will work for the entire year, but we’ll do our best to help you anyway.
 Once your power is back on, we’re the best team to assess if your AC took any damage or to readjust your system to maximum efficiency.
 Contact us for all your AC needs!